Neil McLeod (politician): Sir John Sparrow David Thompson and Opposition endings

 Dominion Minister of Justice Sir John Sparrow David Thompson, a Roman Catholic Conservative, included petitions by Neil McLeod as well as Frederick Peters and his Executive Council in a report on the "Bill respecting the Legislature" to Canadian Governor General Lord Frederick Stanley of Preston, 16th Earl of Derby and progenitor of the National Hockey League's Stanley Cup.
-Neil McLeod drafted two reservations regarding this "Amalgamation Bill," coupled together as "the disability."
+Neil McLeod drafted two reservations regarding this "Amalgamation Bill", coupled together as "the disability".
 First, amendments to the "Amalgamation Bill" required supermajorities in any future session of the proposed "Legislative Assembly."
 McLeod argued that such a mandate could conceivably allow a session supermajority to increase the supermajority requirement to unanimity for amendment proposals, thereby generating an amendment to preclude subsequent amendments.
 He was most concerned with a Conservative proposition to nullify real estate (including mortgage-holder) qualifications for voting for fifteen of the MLAs into office, "having for its object the liberalizing of the electoral franchise."
 Moreover, Section 92, Subsection 1 of the British North America Act "clearly gives each provincial legislature...the power, from time to time, to alter and vary its constitution to suit the changed circumstances and condition of the people."
-The supermajority requirement for amendments spawned a potential for the preceding scenario and "any legislation, therefore, that interferes with or restricts the majority of the members of a provincial legislature to effect a change in the constitution is not constitutional."
+The supermajority requirement for amendments spawned a potential for this scenario and "any legislation, therefore, that interferes with or restricts the majority of the members of a provincial legislature to effect a change in the constitution is not constitutional."

 Second, the "Amalgamation Bill" also gerrymandered the boundaries of the Cardigan, St. Peters Bay, Murray Harbour (or Murray's River), as well as Georgetown electoral districts "and the people of one religious denomination are so grouped, as to impair their legitimate influence in public affairs."
 All four districts contained much of the French Acadian community, and additional Roman Catholic parishioners, in Prince Edward Island.
 In January 1893, Sir Thompson, leery of a Protestant electoral backlash after his own nomination for Canadian Prime Minister, counseled Lord Stanley to "take no action" on the "Amalgamation Bill."
-He ultimately didn't do so not for pocket veto purposes, but rather so that "the bill now under consideration be passed as a statute of Prince Edward Island."
-Once the bill became law, the Canadian Minister of Justice "may have an opportunity of considering the objections which have been presented thereto, as based on constitutional right and usage."
+He ultimately didn't do so to pocket veto the bill.
+Rather, he did so because he believed that "the bill now under consideration be passed as a statute of Prince Edward Island."
+Once the bill became a statute, the Canadian Minister of Justice "may have an opportunity of considering the objections which have been presented thereto, as based on constitutional right and usage."
 Lord Stanley "approved" of this counsel.
 In 1894, months before his own death, Sir Thompson reviewed the resulting provincial statute and counseled "approval" by the Governor General.